thangle89/PersonalBlog/content/blog/javascript-objects-and-modules/index.md

 ### 3.Module formats and loaders

-Each environment of JS has need different module formats and hence different loaders.
+Each environment of JS needs different module formats and hence different loaders.
 On servers where every JS file can be stored locally, there is no need to wait for network to download any files.
 Thus servers often employ synchronous loaders i.e. all JS scripts can be loaded at once.
-On the contrary, clientsides like browsers cannot save any JS file.
-Therefore when loading any script, it needs to download the files before parse and execute.
-As browsers have to download JS files, it'd better to have asynchronous loaders i.e. while waiting for file downloading, browsers can countinue parsing DOM or handle users' events.
+On the contrary, clientsides like browsers cannot save JS files.
+Therefore when loading scripts, browsers need to download the files before parse and execute.
+As browsers have to wait for download JS files, it'd better to have asynchronous loaders i.e. while waiting for file downloading, browsers can continue parsing DOM or handle users' events.

 - **CommonJS:** is the module format that's used for servers side JS (i.e. Nodejs).
 Example module format in CommonJS as following